technofocus-pte/agntcAIaccdepth/Day 4/Day-4-Developing-AI-App-with-Azure-AI-Foundry/Exercise-05.md

 In this lab, you will perform the following:
 - Task 1: Design and Implement a Chat Flow
 - Task 2: Use LLM and Prompt Tools in Flows

+>[!alert] Due to high demand, AML Compute quota may be unavailable for some users, which may prevent execution of certain lab steps in this exercise.
+However, this will **not impact your lab progress**.
+You can read through the steps, and understand the exercise.
+Thank you for your understanding.

 ## Task 1: Design and Implement a Chat Flow
 Design and implement a chat flow using Azure AI foundry to interact with a deployed language model, test its functionality, and deploy it for production use.